Seattle International Film Festival: The nature of the festival

-The festival includes a component that is unique among major film festivals: a four-film "Secret Festival".
+The festival includes a "Secret Festival".
 Those who attend the Secret Festival do not know in advance what they will see, and they must sign an oath that they will not reveal afterward what they have seen.

 In general, SIFF has a reputation as an "audience festival" rather than an "industry festival".
 The festival often partially overlaps the Cannes Film Festival, which can reduce attendance by industry bigwigs; in 2007 there were two days of overlap, May 24 and 25.

 The SIFF group also curates the Global Lens film series, the Screenwriters Salon, and Futurewave (K-12 programming and youth outreach), coordinates SIFF-A-Go-Go travel programs (organized tours to other film festivals) and co-curates the 1 Reel Film Festival at Bumbershoot and the Sci-Fi Shorts Film Festival at the Science Fiction Museum and Hall of Fame.

 In 2006, Longhouse Media launched the SuperFly Filmmaking Experience, in partnership with the Seattle International Film Festival, which brings youth together from diverse backgrounds to work collaboratively on film projects that promote awareness of indigenous issues and mutual understanding of each other's cultures.
 Fifty youth from across the United States arrive in Seattle to then travel to a local Pacific Northwest reservation to create 4 films in 36 hours.

 SIFF Cinema

 November 28, 2006, SIFF and Seattle mayor Greg Nickels announced that SIFF would soon have a home and a year-round screening facility in what has been the Nesholm Family Lecture Hall of McCaw Hall, the same building at Seattle Center that houses the Seattle Opera.
 The city contributed $150,000 to the $350,000 project.
 This auditorium was a "flagship venue" for SIFF festivals and the site of most press screenings.

 Shortly after the 2011 festival, SIFF moved its operations to the SIFF Film Center on the Seattle Center campus.
 The Film Center includes a 90-seat multi-use theater, multi-media classroom, exhibition spaces, archives, and offices for SIFF and the Film School.
 In October 2011, SIFF Cinema moved from McCaw Hall to its current location in the Uptown Theater.
 SIFF utilizes all three of the Uptown's three screens for year-round programming.
 SIFF currently has year-round programming for four screens in Seattle.

 In May 2014 it was announced that SIFF had purchased the Uptown Theater, and would be leasing and renovating the Egyptian Theater (abandoned roughly a year earlier by Landmark Theatres) from Seattle Central College.
+In May 2023, SIFF announced it had acquired the Seattle Cinerama theater.